-Gulf Oil Spill Economic Loss Claims--Get Paid As Quickly as Possible!
+Gulf Oil Spill Economic Loss Claims - Get Paid As Quickly as Possible!

 If you suffered economic losses or property damage as a result of the 2010 Gulf Oil Spill you need to make yourself aware of the details of the recent class action settlements, as the deadline to opt out of the settlement is October 1, 2012.
 The settlements are complicated and there are numerous deadlines to be aware of.
-It is a good idea to hire a lawyer to help with your claim--and most lawyers do not charge a fee or costs unless there is a recovery in the case (you will not have to pay the lawyer until the end of the case).
+It is a good idea to hire a personal injury lawyer to help with your claim--and most lawyers do not charge a fee or costs unless there is a recovery in the case (you will not have to pay the lawyer until the end of the case).
 Here are some important details:

 1. Even if your claim was denied by the GCCF you still may have a valid claim under the class action settlement.
 In other words, if you or your business suffered economic losses as a result of the Gulf Oil Spill, you should strongly consider participating in the class action settlement and submitting a timely claim form.

 2. Claim Forms will be available June 4, 2012, and claims can be submitted right away.
 Payments will be made on a rolling basis.
 That means that the sooner your claim is submitted, the sooner you will be paid.

 3. The deadline for submitting claims under the settlement depends on whether you have a claim in the "Seafood Compensation Program" (e.g. commercial fishermen, deckhands, oystermen, shrimpers, etc.).
 For Seafood Compensation Program Claims, the deadline to submit the claim will be 30 days after the Court grants final approval to the settlement.
 We do not yet know when this will happen--but it will likely be shortly after the "fairness hearing" that is scheduled for November 8, 2012.